eriknn/ha-modbus_tcpip/README.md

 ## Installation

-Download using HACS or manually put it in the custom_components folder.
+Download using HACS (add repository manually) or manually download and put it in the custom_components folder.

 ## Purpose of integration